wasp-lang/wasp/waspc/README.md

 - [ ] Read [Quick overview](#quick-overview).
 - [ ] Compile the project successfully and get todoApp example running (follow [Basics](#basics)).
 - [ ] Join [Discord](https://discord.gg/rzdnErX) and say hi :)!
-- [ ] Pick an issue [labeled with "good first issue"](https://github.com/wasp-lang/wasp/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and let us know you would like to work on it - ideally immediatelly propose a plan of action and ask questions.
+- [ ] Pick an issue [labeled with "good first issue"](https://github.com/wasp-lang/wasp/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and let us know you would like to work on it - ideally immediately propose a plan of action and ask questions.
       If you can't find a suitable issue for you, reach out to us on Discord and we can try to find smth for you together.
 - [ ] Make a PR targeting `main` and have it accepted!
 Check [Typical workflow](#typical-development-workflow) and [Branching and merging strategy](#branching-and-merging-strategy) for guidance, and consult [Codebase overview](#codebase-overview) for more details on how Wasp compiler works internally.

 ## Quick overview
-Wasp compiler is implemented in Haskell, but you will also see a lot of Javascript and other web technologies because Wasp compiles it's own code into them.
+Wasp compiler is implemented in Haskell, but you will also see a lot of Javascript and other web technologies because Wasp compiles its own code into them.

 You don't have to be expert in Haskell to contribute or understand the code, since we don't use complicated Haskell features much -> most of the code is relatively simple and straight-forward, and we are happy to help with the part that is not.

-Main result of building the project is `wasp` executable (also reffered to as CLI), which is both Wasp compiler, CLI and Wasp project runner in one - one tool for everything Wasp-related.
+Main result of building the project is `wasp` executable (also referred to as CLI), which is both Wasp compiler, CLI and Wasp project runner in one - one tool for everything Wasp-related.

 `wasp` executable takes `.wasp` files and `ext/` dir as input and generates a web app from them.